 Smoked chicken breast is a perfect addition to your events.
-It goes well with any backyard get together.
+It goes well with any backyard get-together.

-Must give this article a read and get into cooking the best-smoked chicken ever.
+You must give this article a read and get into cooking the best-smoked chicken ever.

-- Three Chicken breast pieces
+- 3 Chicken breast pieces

 - Brown sugar: ¼ cup

 - Paprika powder: ½ cup